essential-contributions/pint.nix/README.md

 ## Developing yurt

-If you're working on the yurt repo itself, the following command can be useful to enter a "development" environment with all of the necessary dependencies and environment variables to build yurt with solving enabled and run the tests.
+If you're working on the yurt repo itself, the following command can be useful.
+It allows you to enter a development shell with all of the necessary dependencies and environment variables to build yurt with solving enabled and run the tests.
+This includes, rust, scip, clang (for bindgen), etc.

 ```console
 nix develop git+ssh://git@github.com/essential-contributions/yurt.nix